 10 AM: Keto cinnamon smoothie

-1 PM: Garlic and herb crusted salmon with broccoli
+1 PM: Garlic and herb-crusted salmon with broccoli

 3 PM: Olives

-5:30 PM: Spinach and swiss cheese omelet
+5:30 PM: Spinach and Swiss cheese omelet

 Wednesday

-10 AM: LCHF green protein smoothie
+10 AM: Green protein smoothie

 3 PM: Celery sticks with unsweetened nut butter